-It’s that time of the year again.
-I used to think July made me restless, but apparently Feb is no better.
+It’s that time of the year again to explore lighting ideas.
+I used to think July made me restless, but apparently, Feb is no better.
 It is probably because this is an eventful month and in spite of being the shortest month, a lot gets packed into it.

 Even though winter is on its way out, the evenings are still pleasantly cool.
 And thanks to the allergens in the air, I prefer to finish my walking early in the evening when there’s still sunlight and be back home 6-ish.
 Neither of us is the sort that likes to go out much, which results in spending a lot of time indoors.
 In any case, we do enjoy spending time at home and try to make it as pleasant and cozy as possible.

 If there’s one thing we like, it is a lot of lighting.
-None of that dingy dull ambience for us.
+None of that dingy dull ambiance for us.
 Could be because both of us wear glasses – so it stands to reason that we like a bright place.
-Nevertheless, we are also conscious about our electricity bills and use different types of lighting.
+Nevertheless, we are also conscious about our electricity bills and use different types of lighting ideas.

 I’ve found that white or blue lights in winter can make the place look a little frigid, adding to that cold feeling.
 Dimmer yellow lights are much nicer for a decorative lighting design – so I switched to those.

-Oh, nothing beats the good old glow of the wax candle.
+Oh, nothing beats the good old glow of the wax candle in lighting ideas.
 I still remember the first time I got a scented candle shaped like a sunflower and wanted to save it for as long as I could!

 Candlelight is so radiant, so romantic, so perfect for relaxing!
 And of course, our electricity provider is kind enough to give us plenty of power cuts so that we may enjoy frequent candlelit moments.
 Then of course we’ve gone creative and set up tea light holders with candles just to make it a bit stylish.
 And when there are scented candles or essential oil diffusers where you can place the candle below – total bliss.
 There’s no shortage of aromas, shapes and fragrances to choose from!